 Being Found Guilty

-In situations where a jury or a bench trial found you guilty of the DUI, the judge will then set aside the verdict.
-Once this is done, a formal dismissal of the case is completed.
+In situations where a jury or a bench trial finds you guilty of DUI, the judge will set aside the verdict.
+Once this is done, the case is officially dismissed.

-Let us connect you with a pre-screened DUI lawyer in Los Angeles that offers a FREE consultation.
-Fill out the form to the right, and we will match you with an attorney today.
+Let us connect you with a pre-screened DUI lawyer in Los Angeles who offers a free consultation.
+Contact us today, and we will match you with an attorney.